padzak/shop/README.md

 ### signin

-1. Forget password is not working
-2. Deleting character from the middle of email address moves caret to the end of the input field...
+1. Deleting character from the middle of email address moves caret to the end of the input field...

 ### profile/payment